devidduma/fetch-mobile-manipulator/README.md

 #### Off-policy learning in robotics simulation with Fetch mobile manipulator.

 ## Video demonstrations

+### Pretrained agents using REDQ

+| Fetch Reach | Fetch Push | Fetch Pick and Place                                                                  |
+|-------------|------------|---------------------------------------------------------------------------------------|
+| ![REDQ_FetchReach-v4](./demonstrations/gifs/REDQ_FetchReach-v4_GIF.gif) | ![REDQ_FetchPush-v4](./demonstrations/gifs/REDQ_FetchPush-v4_GIF.gif) | ![REDQ_FetchPickAndPlace-v4](./demonstrations/gifs/REDQ_FetchPickAndPlace-v4_GIF.gif) |

 For each task solved by an algorithm, we have generated video demonstrations of our pretrained agents and saved the videos in the [demonstrations](./demonstrations) folder.

 To generate new videos, simply run the script [demonstrations/demonstrations.py](./demonstrations/demonstrations.py).
 This will generate new videos for all training tasks in all environments in batch.

-### Example: Pretrained agents using REDQ

-| Fetch Reach | Fetch Push | Fetch Pick and Place                                                                  |
-|-------------|------------|---------------------------------------------------------------------------------------|
-| ![REDQ_FetchReach-v4](./demonstrations/gifs/REDQ_FetchReach-v4_GIF.gif) | ![REDQ_FetchPush-v4](./demonstrations/gifs/REDQ_FetchPush-v4_GIF.gif) | ![REDQ_FetchPickAndPlace-v4](./demonstrations/gifs/REDQ_FetchPickAndPlace-v4_GIF.gif) |

 ## Abstract